Book Nearby Hotels

 Good Pub Guide Recommended

-Open all day, this converted mill right by the River Dee makes a pleasant spot for watching the world go by, with steam trains views across the valley puffing away at the nearby station, and an assortment of craft in view on the Llangollen Canal.
-A long narrow deck along one side of the building juts out over the water.
-Quite a bit of the working machinery remains - most obviously the great waterwheel, (sometimes turning) and the interior has been interestingly refitted with pale pine flooring on stout beams, a striking open stairway with gleaming timber and tensioned steel rails, and mainly stripped-stone walls.
-A bustling chatty atmosphere greets you, with quick service from plenty of pleasant young staff, good-sized dining tables, big rugs, thoughtfully chosen pictures (many to do with water) and lots of pot plants.
+This bustling, chatty, converted watermill makes a fascinating place for a drink or a meal, with quite a lot of the old machinery still in place, including the huge waterwheel (often turning), and from here you look across the River Dee to the Llangollen Canal.
+A long narrow deck along one side of the building juts out over the water, while the interior has been interestingly refitted with pale pine flooring on stout beams, a striking open stairway with gleaming timber and tensioned steel rails, and mainly stripped-stone walls.
+Pleasant young staff give quick service, and there are good-sized dining tables, big rugs, thoughtfully chosen pictures (many to do with water) and lots of pot plants.
 One of the two serving bars, away from the water, has a much more local feel, with pews on dark slate flagstones, daily papers, and regulars on the bar stools.
-As well as Phoenix Brunning & Price, they have a great range of drinks, with four guests from brewers such as Facers Flintshire and Plassey, farm cider, around 50 sensibly priced malt whiskies and a decent wine choice with 13 by the glass.
+As well as Phoenix Brunning & Price Original and Facers DHB, they have a great range of drinks, with three guests from brewers such as Boggart, Brains and Caledonian, farm cider, around 50 sensibly priced malt whiskies and a decent wine choice with around a dozen by the glass.

 Good Pub Guide Food